AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/reporting/understand-fields-lists-reports.md

 </tr>
 <tr>
 <td> <p><a name="Planned-Labor-Cost"></a>Planned Labor Cost</p> </td>
-<td> <p>For a task, the hourly rate of the user or role, multiplied by the number of hours assigned to the user or role.&nbsp;</p> <p>For a project, it is a total of all Planned Labor Costs of all the tasks.&nbsp;&nbsp;</p> <p>Whether the rate of the user or role is used depends on the Cost Type that is selected for the given task, as described in the section <a href="../../../manage-work/projects/project-finances/track-costs.md#modifying-cost-types-for-individual-tasks">Modifying Cost Types for Individual Tasks</a> in&nbsp; the article <a href="../../../manage-work/projects/project-finances/track-costs.md" class="MCXref xref">Track costs</a>.</p> </td>
+<td> <p>For a task, the hourly rate of the user or role, multiplied by the number of hours assigned to the user or role.&nbsp;</p> <p>For a project, it is a total of all Planned Labor Costs of all the tasks.&nbsp;&nbsp;</p> <p>Whether the rate of the user or role is used depends on the Cost Type that is selected for the given task, as described in the section <a href="../../../manage-work/projects/project-finances/track-costs.md#modifying-cost-types-for-individual-tasks">Modifying Cost Types for Individual Tasks</a> in&nbsp; the article <a href="../../../manage-work/projects/project-finances/track-costs.md" class="MCXref xref">Track costs</a>.</p> <!--
+<p data-mc-conditions="QuicksilverOrClassic.Draft mode">(NOTE: Alina: this is linked elsewhere)</p>
+--> </td>
 </tr>
 <tr>
 <td> <p>Planned Risk Cost</p> </td>